Bryce-59/command-line-games/README.md

-# Bryce Richardson 2023
+# About the Project

-# a collection of terminal-based games with basic ai
+A collection of terminal-based games with basic artificial intelligence.

+# Getting Started

+# How to Use

+# Roadmap
+- [x] Tic Tac Toe
+- [x] Hangman
+- [ ] Connect 4

+# Credits
+- 2023 Bryce Richardson
-# the word bank for the Hangman game is currently based on a list of the top 3000 English words from the following link: www.ef.edu/english-resources/english-vocabulary/top-3000-words/
+- the word bank for the Hangman game is currently based on a list of the top 3000 English words from the following link: www.ef.edu/english-resources/english-vocabulary/top-3000-words/